 Cooking Time: 40 Minutes (including cupcakes and coulis)

-Make up one full batch of the Hands Down Best White Gluten Free Cake recipe and instead of making in one large cake, make into 24 standard sized cupcakes.
+Make up one full batch of the Best Gluten Free White Cake Ever recipe and instead of making in one large cake, make into 24 standard sized cupcakes.
 Once these are out of the oven and cooling you can start on your fillings!

 In a large saucepan place your 375g of hulled and halved strawberries, sloosh a bit of water in there with them, give it a swirl for a moment and then drain it straight back out.
 This slight touch of water is going to help your strawberries to release their juices but you don’t want much water left in the pan, otherwise it will water your coulis down.